serverless/serverless/docs/providers/aws/events/apigateway.md

         roleManagedExternally: true # disables automatic role creation/checks done by Serverless
   ```

 **Note:** Serverless configures the API Gateway CloudWatch role setting using a custom resource lambda function.
-If you're using `cfnRole` to specify a limited-access IAM role for your serverless deployment, the custom resource lambda will assume this role during execution.
+If you're using `iam.deploymentRole` to specify a limited-access IAM role for your serverless deployment, the custom resource lambda will assume this role during execution.

 By default, API Gateway access logs will use the following format: